dustdustinthewind/IntralismQoLMod/README.md

 - Remove the 1-second bars in editor (we have enough things pointing up and down)
 - Mousewheel to control volume during gameplay
 - BPM Find tool (tap to the beat)
-- Video Player for storyboard
+- Video Player for storyboard?
-- Store raw texture data in map folder?
-With how small compression makes images, it may be reasonable to store them rather than loading/recompressing every time we load a map.
-This would significantly cut down loading times for maps with many images.
 - Skip the beginning/ending of a map
 - Fix the replay system (Turns out there's a Replay Viewer in the code.
 Idk how well it works, it could be an artifact of a much older version of Intralism, but there's at least the base for one here.)
 - Fix inaccuracies in Results Screen.
 - Unlock the dev console
-- Specific number of arcs, zooms, storyboard events, etc
+- List the number of arcs, zooms, storyboard events, etc
 - Add more editor themes
-- Handle multiple BPMs and Offsets
-- Sliding/stepped BPM tool?
-- Remake arc-event editing to be closer to osu!m's editor in design.
+- Remake arc-event editing to be closer to osu!m's editor in design?
 - Toggle map zooms
 - Keyboard shortcuts on main menu (one key press to editor for example)
 - Map Selector Optimizations & Improvements (caching, faster loading, more maps, remember better)
 - Add better storyboard navigation/manipulation features (can use https://github.com/FlyingRabidUnicornPig/Intralism-Mapping-Assistant for reference)
 - Pause on esc press
-- Improved Zooms, make them frame independent and add specific zoom types.
 - Timing Windows
 - Custom player Speed (with map speed acting as a modifer on top)